schinery/grape/README.md

 ## Installation

 Ruby 2.6 or newer is required.
+This version supports Rack >= 3.

 Grape is available as a gem, to install it run: